spring-projects/spring-data-rest/doc/main_wiki.md

 By default, any repositories found are exported using the bean name of the repository in the Spring configuration (minus the word "Repository", if it appears in the bean name).

-If you have a JPA entity in your domain model that looks like this:
+If you have a JPA entity in your domain model that looks like...

     @Entity
     public class Person {